Cracko298/Icey-Gifts-2-Cheat/README.md

 # Icey-Gifts-2-Cheat
 A basic save edit cheat as always.
-This is my last cheat for coolmathgames.
+This is my last cheat for https://www.coolmathgames.com/

+The application is located in *coolmath-games_save01* not *coolmathgames_cache0save*

 Features: